 Can I change seats?

 Yes, of course, if you can find somebody who agrees to swap.
-But it’s essential that on boarding the train you go to your seat first, and wait until the journey begins and your ticket has been checked.
+But it’s essential that upon boarding the train, you go to your seat first, and wait until the journey begins and your ticket has been checked.
 Then you can start looking for a suitable swap.
 The conductors won’t let you enter a carriage you don’t have a ticket for, and the interconnecting doors are locked until the train departs.

 How do I find my seat?

-In the top right of your ticket there are two numbers; the carriage and the row.
+In the top right of your ticket, there are two numbers; the carriage and the row.
 After this are some Chinese characters that tell you whether you are top, middle or bottom.
 As you probably can’t read Chinese, just ask a local.
 Point at the ticket and mime confusion while gesturing at the bunks.
 They’ll understand and be happy to help you.

 What are the toilets like?

 Surprisingly decent, all things considered.
 They’re mainly squat jobs, but there are sit-down loos at one end or other of the soft sleeper carriages.
 Paper is rarely provided, but if you’re desperate (and not too obvious) you can grab a handful of paper napkins from the dining car.